 - They have too many nipples.

 - You can express milk from the nipples for only about two minutes.

-- Their teats have many pores like humans, which makes it impossible to aim like you can with cows or goats since their milk comes out in a single stream.
+- Their teats have many pores like humans.
+Which makes it impossible to aim since their milk comes out in a single stream.

-- Dogs don’t like to be milked and they will get away from you.
-Getting a dog to stand up to be milked is almost impossible, especially without her puppies, in which case you will have to find a way to milk the dog while puppies try to grab hold of the nipples as well.
+- Dogs don’t like their milk taken and they will get away from you.
+Getting a dog to stand up to be milked is almost impossible, especially without her puppies.
+You will have to find a way to milk the dog while puppies drink milk.

-In conclusion, a dog’s milk for babies is technically nutritional enough in case of an emergency, maybe for a day or two.
-In the long run, it is neither healthy nor practical, and it tastes really bad.
+In conclusion, a dog’s milk for babies is technically nutritional enough in maybe for a day or two.

 READ NEXT: Top 5 Best Puppy Milk Replacers